 -

 Weak or dirty propane burner.
 On gas mode, a clogged orifice or a flue full of soot starves the flame.
 You’ll see a yellow, lazy flame or one that won’t stay lit.
-Cleaning the burner assembly fixes a large share of gas-only no-cool calls.
+A tech will clean or replace the burner assembly — this clears a large share of gas-only no-cool calls.

 -

 Heating element failure on electric.
-If it cools on gas but not on 120V, the AC element or its connection is suspect.
-Test the element resistance and check the wiring.
+If it cools on gas but not on 120V, the AC heating element or its wiring is suspect.
+Testing and replacing that component is electrical work; a tech handles it with the right meters and parts.

 -

 Control board or thermistor.
 Norcold and Dometic both use control boards that fail with age and heat cycling.
 A drifting thermistor tells the board the box is cold when it isn’t, so the heat never kicks on.
-Both are repairable parts.
+Both are repairable parts once a tech confirms which one is at fault.

 -